seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 And if she chance to nod I'll rail and brawl
 And with the clamour keep her still awake.
 This is a way to kill a wife with kindness;
-And thus I'll curb her mad and headstrong humour.
+And thus I'll curb her mad and headstrong humor.
 He that knows better how to tame a shrew,
 Now let him speak: 'tis charity to show.